-Real Madrid have, in recent years, enjoyed huge success.
-They now have 12 Champions League crowns, having won three of the last four.
-Under Zinedine Zidane they became the first side to retain the trophy in the modern era and also ended a long wait without La Liga.
+Real Madrid have enjoyed huge success in recent years.
+They now have 13 Champions League crowns, and Under Zinedine Zidane they became the first side to retain the trophy in the modern era and also ended a long wait without La Liga.

 Barca last won the Champions League in 2015 and they will be determined to battle back against the recent supremacy of Real Madrid.
 As ever, the battle looks set to be hugely entertaining.

-The fact that the rivalry is so strong makes it such an exciting game and most Madrid fans would see the game against Barcelona as being more important to them than the Madrid derby with Atletico, in the same way as Barca fans disregard their derby with Espanyol in favour of El Clasico.
+The fact that the rivalry is so strong is precisely what makes it such an exciting game.
+Most Madrid fans would see a game against Barcelona as being more important to them than the Madrid derby with Atletico, in the same way as Barca fans disregard their derby with Espanyol in favour of El Clasico.
 It is a match between the regime and Catalan nationalism.
 Galacticos against home grown talent.
-It is Barcelona against Real Madrid and it is the biggest game on earth…sit back, get your bets on and enjoy the rivalry and the brilliant football.
+It is Barcelona against Real Madrid and it is the biggest game on earth.
+Sit back, get your bets on, and enjoy the rivalry and the brilliant football.

 Copyright © 2020 | MH Purity WordPress Theme by MH Themes